We help libraries listen to their communities and plan for the future.

 Why should we collect community feedback?

-A community needs assessment will provide a framework for the library to define its strategic organizational goals most effectively according to the needs of its community, help position it to react to changing trends in the future, and produce actionable goals to guide decisions about collections, technology, staffing, and facilities.
+A community needs assessment will provide a framework for the library to define its vision and strategic organizational goals most effectively according to the needs of its community, help position it to react to changing trends in the future, and produce actionable goals to guide decision-making.

 Interested in learning more about how a community needs assessment can benefit your library?
 Contact us!